tlackemann/hubert/README.md

 This will install all required modules and compile the source code.

-### Creating Hue Bridge User
+### Create Hue Bridge User

-In order to use this application, you'll need to register it with your Hue Bridge.
+In order to use this application, you'll first need to register it with your Hue Bridge.
 This can easily be done by following the below steps:

 1. Press the 'link' button on your Hue Bridge